krypton2355/rust-linuxgsm-watchdog/README.md

 If you use uMod’s **[Smooth Restarter](https://umod.org/plugins/smooth-restarter)** for player-visible countdown/UI, the watchdog can act as a bridge:

 * While `RUNNING`, watchdog periodically runs `./rustserver check-update` (LinuxGSM).
-* If an update is detected, watchdog sends a console command to SmoothRestarter via tmux:
+* If an update is detected, watchdog sends a console command to SmoothRestarter via **Rust WebRCON**:
   `srestart restart <delay>`
 * SmoothRestarter performs the graceful shutdown.
 * Once the server is `DOWN`, watchdog runs the normal recovery sequence: